ConcordUSA/engineering-core-values/practices/verticalSlicing/readme.md

 The story:
 As a user and plant lover I would like to be able to monitor all of my 200 plant's soil moisture so that I can use the least amount of water possible and keep all my plants alive.

-The layers of the developement cake:
+The layers of the development cake:

 - A user interface that shows all the plants current soil moisture
 - A api layer that interacts with the moisture sensors and the database